Table of Contents

 In Parkinson’s disease, the lesion is located in the compact part of the substantia nigra.
-Decay of dopaminergic neurons and, thus, loss of the inhibitory function of the substantia nigra on the indirect pathway of the basal ganglia loop occurs.
-Via this disinhibition, the indirect pathway is more active and inhibits the thalamus, which results in reduction of movement.
+The decay of dopaminergic neurons and, thus, loss of the inhibitory function of the substantia nigra on the indirect pathway of the basal ganglia loop occurs.
+Via this disinhibition, the indirect pathway is more active and inhibits the thalamus, which results in a reduction of movement.

 Additionally, degenerative changes occur in the area of the dorsal vagal nuclei and peripheral sympathetic ganglia.
 Due to these changes, autonomous disorders like bladder dysfunction result (see below).

 Typically, the so-called Lewy bodies appear in the histopathological specimen.
 These are usually hyaline eosinophile inclusion bodies and occur in the neurons.
 They are specifically located in the degenerating neurons of the substantia nigra.

 In the neocortex, they can be observed at Lewy body dementia, which is part of the cortical dementias.

 Symptoms of Parkinson’s disease

 The typical clinical triad of Parkinson’s disease consists of akinesia, rigor, and tremor.
 Partially, postural instability is considered to be the core symptom.
 Typically, the tremor is a resting tremor, which initially starts on one side.
 This means that it manifests asymmetrically.